aerospike/aerolab/docs/aws/README.md

-# How to setup and use AWS with Aerolab
+# Setting up Aerospike clusters on AWS with AeroLab

+AeroLab can help you create Aerospike clusters with its `aws` backend.

 ## Prerequisites

-### Create Credentials file
+### Create a credentials file

 There are two ways to create a credentials file: